eoscostarica/guide.eoscostarica.io/docs/devops.md

   </iframe>
 </figure>

-## Introduction a Docker and Kubernetes
+# Introduction to Docker and Kubernetes

+## Docker

+Docker is an open source project that automates the deployment of applications within software containers, providing an additional layer of abstraction and application virtualization automation across multiple operating systems.

 ### Containers 101